adarsh751817/demo/README.md

 # demo
-This is basically demo for myself
+This is my first repository in github.
+Author:- Adarsh Kumar Tripathi